jaybells12/CodeWars/README.md

 # CodeWars
-Solutions to CodeWars.com katas (challenges) Challenges are ranked in difficulty by a numeric KYU The ranks are, in ascending order of difficulty: 8 -> 1
+My solutions to CodeWars.com katas (challenges)<br>
+Challenges are ranked in difficulty by a numeric KYU<br>
+The ranks are, in ascending order of difficulty: 8 -> 1